robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0530/README.md

 ## Overview:
 A simulation of the drunk walk as an audio output.
-Start at a set frequency
+Start at a set frequency and randomly take a step up or down.

 Uses the LFSR to determine a random number that we compare against.
 If we are above or below that number, increment or decrement the frequency respectively.
 You do get a very wondering effect.
 Although the responsiveness of the parameters leave a little to be desired.
 You can tell that you have the skew set or